BAE SYSTEMS

 APPROACH

-This project operated in 12-week design sprints, each consisting of six 2-week increments.
+This project operated in 12-week design sprints, each consisting of four 3-week iterations.
 In each sprint, the UX team focused on designing 2–3 features that would be implemented in the following sprint.
 We followed a cyclical approach that included planning, collaborating with research on user needs, designing concepts, validating feasibility, and refining designs to a final version.

 Our process was fluid, and as we designed and failed fast, we iterated on our workflow and aligned with architecture and engineering leads with the final process below.